 Certified Nursing Assistant (CNA) courses teach basic patient caregiving skills.
 Upon completion of a CNA course, you are eligible to take the certification examination to become a licensed nursing assistant.
 Either a Certificate of Completion from a CNA course (with a minimum of 35 class and 50 clinical hours) or a current Washington State Nursing Assistant Certification License is required when applying to WVC's Nursing program.
 You can choose from the two options below when signing up for a CNA course (you must be 17 by the first day of the course).

-On the Wenatchee campus, this course is usually offered every quarter from 9am-12pm, Monday - Thursday.
+On the Wenatchee campus, this course is usually offered every quarter from 9am-12pm, Monday - Thursday (hours for clinical and labs may start earlier).
+Summer hours are typically 8am-2pm Monday-Thursday (hours for clinical and labs may start earlier).

-To register for NURS 100A, follow these steps:
+To register for NURS 100, follow these steps:

 - Submit the completed application